-Matt is the Senior Content Strategist at I'm From The Future.
-He blends backgrounds in digital content, journalism, and storytelling to create content that is both compelling and tailor-made for SEO.
+Matt is From The Future's Senior Content Strategist.
+He blends backgrounds in SEO, storytelling and digital content to big picture strategy that is both compelling and tailor-made for search engines.

 Regardless of whether you think your content matters or not, one thing is for sure — effective content is an integral piece to the SEO puzzle.